aljazerzen/digital-representation-server/abstraction.md

 ## Programming languages

 To all the programmers reading this it is obvious what I am talking about: inheritance in object oriented programming.
 When you have a bunch of objects with common properties or functions, you can create the general, abstracted object.
 For example, when creating a UI, usually there are buttons to be programmed.
 All of the buttons should have a gray border, should be rounded and show an animation when clicked.
 So you create such an object and every time you need a button, you just use the one you have already created.
 But sometimes you would also need it to have a black background, so you create a new child object extending the original one.
-This means that the child inherits all properties of the original button but can also define its own.
+Now the child inherits all properties of the original button but can also define its own.
 This approach has the following advantages:
 - usually there is less code to write, to have bugs and to maintain
 - when requirements change and all the buttons should not be rounded, you can just change the original button and the change will affect all of its descendants.
 This also goes for when there is bug with the button animation that has to be fixed.
 Of course there are disadvantages.
 Bad implementation can be overly complex and even harder to maintain, since changes of an object can influence large number of other objects.